CatMKennedy/API-explore/README.md

-Exploring REST APIs using Flask.
+REST API using Flask.
 More to be added.